4ndykhang99/Hoc_Hanh_Cac_Kieu/1st_To_Learn/Interview.md

 ## 3. Why did you quit your job?

-- Simply, My current job does not match my career path which I am applying for.
+- Simply, My current job does not match my career path anymore.

   -> I prefer the international, dynamic, and challenging environment like FPT

-  -> To be honest, I do expect to win the position of Senior …., but it requires more qualifications than I do, so I decided to start with this position first with my willingness to learn and contribute.
+  -> In my current job, I have to do many tasks which require skills in different fields, so i cannot focus on any field that meets my career path.

+  ->

 ## 4. Long-term and short-term goals